prysmaticlabs/documentation/website/versioned_docs/version-2.1.0/prepare-for-merge.md

 ## Generate JWT token

-First, you'll need to generate a JWT token.
-This will let your beacon node form a secure HTTP connection with your execution node, which is required post-Merge.
-Upgrade Prysm to [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.3) and issue the following command:
+Your beacon node needs a JWT token to form a secure HTTP connection with your execution node.
+Upgrade Prysm to [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.3) and issue the following command to generate a JWT token:

 <Tabs groupId="os" defaultValue="others" values={[
     {label: 'Windows', value: 'win'},